-In our last article, we talked about the general factors you should consider when deciding which journals to target for submission.
-In this post, we will look more closely at one of these aspects: a journal’s aim and scope.
+In our last article on choosing a journal manuscript, we talked about the general factors you should consider when deciding which journals to target for submission.
+In this post, we will look more closely at another of these aspects: a journal’s aim and scope.

 What is scope?

-Scope, simply stated, is the journal’s purpose or objective.
-It’s what the publication wants to achieve by delivering its content to its readers.
+“Scope,” simply stated, is the journal’s purpose or objective.
+This is what the publication wants to achieve by delivering its content to its readers.
 Also known as “aim” or “mission,” a journal’s goals contain many factors you will want to consider when deciding if the journal is right for you.
 For example, Nature‘s scope states the following:

 Here, we can see: